kythe/kythe/kythe/rust/fuchsia_extractor/README.md

-# Fuchsia Rust compilation extractor
+# A compilation extractor for Rust, for Fuchsia OS

-This directory contains a Rust compilation extractor for the [Fuchsia OS][fx].
+This directory contains a Rust compilation extractor made specifically for the [Fuchsia OS][fx].
+It can not be applied in general to a different GN build, since it requries Fuchsia-specific compiler instrumentation.

-Fuchsia build system is a bit specific, and is custom built on top of [GN][gn].
-At the moment the approach is not generalized to all gn builds though potentially it could be with some additional GN configuration.
+At the moment, the split between the build-system specific work and the language-specific work is not as clean as it could be.
+This is for two main reasons.
+First and foremost, the Rust compiler toolchain is not yet factored to allow for easy reuse of the components that an indexer would need.
+Second, the build system at the moment does not produce a compilation extraction that an ideal Rust extractor can use.
+As work is underway to improve both of these two issues, we decided to go with a pragmatic approach first, and once the libraries are available, we can update the indexer and the extractor to match.

 [fx]: https://www.fuchsia.dev
 [gn]: https://gn.googlesource.com/gn/